 What Are Mississippi Shrooms?

 Mississippi shrooms are a strain of magic mushrooms collected initially from somewhere in the Magnolia State, although little is known about its origins and lineage.
 This magic mushroom strain is far from popular in the magic mushroom community, possibly because it has an unknown history and an average potency.
 It’s one of the few well-known strains that you will likely have trouble finding spores for from online vendors.

 We can say that the Mississippi strain — or the wild mushrooms that are most likely closely related to the strain — are still harvested in the wild throughout Mississippi.
 They’re found in horse fields most often in late spring, commonly growing on horse dung.

 A species refers to a genetically distinct group of organisms.
 Strains refer to unique variants within a given species.

-When we talk about magic mushroom strains, we’re usually referring to varieties of Psilocybe cubensis.
+When we talk about magic mushroom strains, we usually refer to varieties of Psilocybe cubensis.

-Other species of magic mushrooms include Panaeolus cyanescens, Psilocybe mexicana, Psilocybe tampanensis, Psilocybe azurescans, and over 100 others.
+Other species of magic mushrooms include Panaeolus cyanescens, Psilocybe mexicana, Psilocybe tampanensis, Psilocybe azurescens, and over 100 others.